kohlhofer/Crossings/chapters/chapter-07.md

 The man—Josiah—looks up, his eyes meeting hers.
 He wraps his hands around the cup, lets the warmth seep into his fingers.

 "Thank you, Ada," he says.
 His voice is stronger now, more present.
-"You're kind to an old fool."
+"Kind to an old fool."

 She shakes her head, dismissing the comment.
-"Coffee's not much," she says.
-"But it's hot."
+"Coffee's not much.
+But it's hot."

 Brother Calvin appears at the church window, his figure visible through the glass.
 He observes the scene below, then steps back into the shadows.
 His presence lingers even when he is no longer visible.

 Ada ignores the watching eyes, settling herself on the step beside Josiah.
 She does not speak, but her presence is a comfort.
 The morning grows lighter, and the town begins to stir.
 A rooster crows in the distance, and smoke rises from a chimney across the square.

-"You been walking long?"
-Ada asks.
+Ada glances at the worn soles of his boots, the frayed edges of his coat.
+"Long way from anywhere," she says quietly.

-Josiah sips his coffee, considering the question.
-"Long enough," he says.
-"Roads all look the same after a while."
+Josiah nods, hands wrapped around the cup.
+"Long enough."

 He watches the exchange, noting the ease between them, the way Ada's kindness flows naturally, without expectation.

 A child runs past, chasing a dog.
 The dog barks, tail wagging, and the child laughs.
 The sound carries across the square, bright and clear.
 Josiah smiles, the first genuine expression he has seen from him.

-"Town's waking up," Ada observes.
+The town stirs.
+Doors open, shutters creak.
+Ada watches people emerge from their houses.

-"Always does," Josiah replies.
-"World keeps turning, whether we're ready or not."
+"Keeps going," Josiah says, more to himself than to her.

 Brother Calvin's figure disappears from the window.
 The church itself seems to watch, its windows dark, its silence heavy.
 Ada continues her conversation with Josiah, but something has changed in her posture, a subtle stiffness in her shoulders.
+Her kindness remains genuine, but her words become more careful, more measured.
+She serves others while serving Calvin's judgment of her goodness.

 The shadow at the edge of the square flickers again, like something half-remembered.
 A movement in the periphery, there and gone.
 Josiah's eyes drift toward the spot, and he speaks softly to the morning air.
 "River's not the only thing that remembers."
 His words carry on the wind, directed at nothing and everything.